Invariance principles for homogeneous sums of free random variables: Free universality

-It is also worth noting that the sequence of functions $f_N$ defined by (\ref{count-f-n}) provides an explicit counterexample to the so-called \emph{Wiener-Wigner transfer principle} (see \cite[Theorem 1.8]{KNPS}) in a non fully-symmetric situation.
+It is also worth noting that the sequence of functions $f_N$ defined by (\ref{count-f-n}) provides an explicit counterexample to the so-called \emph{Wiener-Wigner transfer principle} (see \cite{KNPS}, Theorem 1.8) in a non-fully-symmetric situation.
 Indeed, on one hand, we have

-which, due to (\ref{4thmomentfree}), entails that $Q_N(S_1,\ldots,S_N) \overset{\rm law}{\to} \mathcal{S}(0,1)$.
-On the other hand, let $G_1,\ldots,G_N \sim \mathcal{N}(0,1)$ be independent random variables defined on a (classical) probability space $(\Omega,\mathcal{F},P)$.
+which, due to (\ref{4thmomentfree}), entails that $Q_N(S_1,\ldots,S_N) \stackrel{\mathrm{law}}{\to} \mathcal{S}(0,1)$.
+On the other hand, let $G_1,\ldots,G_N \sim\mathcal{N}(0,1)$ be independent random variables defined on a (classical) probability space $(\Omega,\mathcal {F},P)$.
 One has

-and it is easily checked that $\frac{2}{\sqrt{2N-4}} \sum_{i=2}^{N-1} G_{i}G_{i+1}\overset{\rm law}{\to} \mathcal{N}(0,2)$ (apply, e.g., the Fourth Moment Theorem of \cite{NP}).
-As a result, the sequence $Q_N(G_1,\ldots,G_N)$ converges in law to $\sqrt{2}\,G_1G_2$, which is not Gaussian.
+and it is easily checked that $\frac{2}{\sqrt{2N-4}} \sum_{i=2}^{N-1} G_{i}G_{i+1}\stackrel{\mathrm{law}}{\to} \mathcal{N}(0,2)$ (apply, e.g., the Fourth Moment theorem of \cite{NP}).
+As a result, the sequence $Q_N(G_1,\ldots,G_N)$ converges in law to $\sqrt{2} G_1G_2$, which is not Gaussian.
 This leads to our desired contradiction.